jschaeke/qbusMQTT/README.md

 Install perl with all the necessary dependencies (TODO for me to add here), create a qbusMQTT.ini with the properties of the MQTT broker (such as Mosquitto) and Eqoweb.

 #Current state
-The code has not been tested yet.
+The code has not been tested yet, needs cleaning such qs removal of print statements.

 #Thanks
 I want to thank Bart Boelaert for publishing the initial library I've included into this project (http://bartboelaert.blogspot.be/2015/01/interfacing-qbus-building-intelligence.html).
 Sorry Bart if I messed it up, I am not a perl coder.
 This was just a little project to help a friend with a Qbus installation..